ska-telescope/developer.skatelescope.org/src/explanation/containerization.rst

 Containerd is an **industry-standard** container runtime with an emphasis on simplicity, robustness, and portability.
 It's a core component of **Docker** (since 1.11) but is also designed to be embedded into larger systems, like **Kubernetes**.

-As it primarily acts as a container runtime, needs other tools to perform other tasks that more complete engines provide.
+As it primarily acts as a container runtime, it needs other tools to perform other tasks that more complete engines provide.
 To build images, we can use Docker, Podman or `Buildah <https://buildah.io/>`_, among other options.
 It also has its own CLI - **ctr** - to manage the containers, this time not compatible with Docker or Podman's CLI.